 Oil refineries reduce carbon pollution

-- BP Cherry Point, Blaine, Wash.
+- BP Cherry Point in Blaine

-- Phillips 66 in Ferndale, Wash.
+- Phillips 66 in Ferndale

-The energy efficiency rating requires each refinery to:
+The energy-efficiency rating requires each refinery to:

 - Maintain supporting records for five years after the last report.

-In 2011, a federal district court in Washington Environmental Council v.
-Sturdevant, 834 F.Supp.2d 1209 (W.D.
-Wn.
-2011) decided that state rules required Ecology to establish reasonable control standards for greenhouse gas emissions from oil refineries.
-State law requires that we adopt a rule when a Reasonably Available Control Technology or RACT decision affects three or more sources.
-The control standards establish minimum statewide requirements for an existing source.The court ordered Ecology to adopt a rule by May 2014.
+The Washington Clean Air Act requires that we work to adopt a rule whenever a reasonably available control technology, often called RACT, decision affects three or more sources.
+The control standards establish minimum statewide requirements for an existing source.The court ordered us to adopt a rule by May 2014.

 A benefit of the refinery greenhouse-gas rule is that less carbon pollution will be released into the air.
 Refineries also will save money, use less water, and generate less waste.